 Focus Areas: nutrition, agriculture and health, prevention, cancer

-In a nutshell: Research meets implementation in this digital health project in Uganda.
-The team aims to assess the feasibility, acceptability, perception, and usefulness of a mobile phone-based program, IMPEDE-CVD, to detect and manage cardiovascular disease in Uganda.
+Research meets implementation in this digital health project in Uganda.
+The team aims to assess the feasibility, acceptability, perception, and usefulness of a mobile phone-based program to detect and manage cardiovascular disease in a rural community in Uganda.
 This will ideally improve the detection and management of chronic diseases and reduce their financial burden in resource-poor communities.

 Planned Duration: May 2021 - April 2023